Creating Synthetics Alerts

 Enable Notifications.
 When you turn off the notifications, the monitor will continue to run, but no notifications will be sent on failure.

 You can control when the alert should be triggered based on the consecutive run failures.
-By default, the alert will be triggered when the monitor fails from any of the locations.
+By default, the alert will be triggered each time a monitor fails from any of the locations.
 You could change the below parameter to control this behavior.
 For example, by setting this to 2 for a monitor that runs every 10 minutes from Frankfurt and Mumbai, the alert will be triggered only when the monitor fails twice consecutively from Frankfurt or Mumbai.

 Apart from the auto-created Synthetics alerts, you can create a custom alert on any of the Synthetics metrics and get notified when they are triggered.
 This could be used to set performance budgets for any of the metrics like page size, resource count, etc. You could create a threshold or anomaly alert.
 Metric alerts can be created directly from Synthetics charts in the monitor overview page or from custom charts for Synthetics metrics on your dashboards.
 You can select the metric to create the alert rule by clicking the bell icon when you hover over the chart.